MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/microsoft-trusted-root-store-removal-of-us-federal-common-policy.md

 ## Steps to avoid these issues

-1. Validate changes in the [Test configuration setup](#test-configuration-setup) section being made to your root certificate between now and <!-- release date -->.
+1. Validate changes in the [Test configuration setup](#test-configuration-setup) section being made to your certificate between now and <!-- release date -->.
 2. After verifying that all relevant scenarios work with the [Test configuration setup](#test-configuration-setup) section, implement steps in the [Production configuration setup](#production-configuration-setup) section in your production configuration.
-3. If you experience outages caused by the removal of root certificate authority (CA) certificate after <!-- release date -->, manually download the FCPCA G2 root certificate by using the steps in [Migrate to the Federal Common Policy CA G2](https://playbooks.idmanagement.gov/fpki/common/migrate/).
+3. If you experience outages caused by the removal of certificate authority (CA) certificate after <!-- release date -->, manually download the FCPCA G2 certificate by using the steps in [Migrate to the Federal Common Policy CA G2](https://playbooks.idmanagement.gov/fpki/common/migrate/).

 > [!Note]
-> Application-as-a-service scenarios like Azure SQL or Azure App Service that chain to the G1 root certificate will be blocked because the root certificate will be available after removal.
+> Application-as-a-service scenarios like Azure SQL or Azure App Service that chain to the G1 certificate will be blocked because the certificate will be available after removal.

 ### Test configuration setup

-The following steps directly configure the Windows registry to a pre-release or staged location of the latest root certificate update.
+The following steps directly configure the Windows registry to a pre-release or staged location of the latest certificate update.
 You can also configure the settings by using group policy.
 See [To configure a custom administrative template for a GPO](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn265983%28v=ws.11%29#to-configure-a-custom-administrative-template-for-a-gpo).

 1. Open *regedit*, navigate to the following registry key:
    `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\AutoUpdate`